MarcosCobena/marcoscobena.github.io/items/home.md

 # Hi!
 My name is Marcos and I craft apps for people like you and me

 My beloved apps target mainly iOS and Android, using Xamarin.
-I'm currently working full-time at [DevsDNA](http://www.devsdna.com), a small-but-great Xamarin focused consultancy, building apps for others –[write us](mailto:marcos@devsdna.com)!

 You may want to know what I’m in [now](#/now).
 Even the [conferences](#/conferences) I've spent.